One of the most fundamental skills in sales is empathy.

 As Chris Voss has mentioned in Never Split The Difference, “Negotiation is about uncovering more information to come up with a proposal that works for all the parties involved”.

 Non-verbal cues like body language, facial expressions, posture, and gestures convey more about a person’s beliefs than what they say.
-Especially when the person is evaluating potential solutions to her problems, and wants to be sure before committing anything.
+Especially when the person is evaluating potential solutions to their problems, and wants to be sure before committing anything.

 In fact, studies have shown that over 90% of communication is conveyed through non-verbal cues like facial expressions, head tilts, body posture, and eye contact.